Pug dog breed

 About the Pug

-The Pug is a medium companion dogs known for its outgoing nature and straightforward mind.
-Well-suited to apartment living, the Pug is an excellent choice for first-time dog owners.
+The Pug is a small companion dog known for being deeply loving with its family and outgoing and sociable.
+With a straightforward mind, well-suited to apartment living, the Pug is an excellent choice for first-time dog owners.
 Typically standing 10 to 14 inches tall at the shoulder and weighing 14 to 18 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Pug brings a distinct combination of traits that sets it apart.
 The Pug has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Pug loves being close to its people and forms strong bonds with every member of the household.